Qazeer/InfoSec-Notes/DFIR/Memory.md

 The general, context-independent, steps below can be followed for investigating the memory of a system:
-  - Suspicious process hierarchy, such as `outlook.exe` or `iexplorer` executing `cmd.exe` or `powershell.exe` process
+  - Suspicious process hierarchy, such as `outlook.exe` or `iexplorer.exe`
+  executing `cmd.exe` or `powershell.exe` process
   - Identification of rogue / unlinked processes
   - review of network artifacts, notably in correlation with known C2 IP